processing/processing-docs/contrib_generate/README.md

 * Edited by a human by copy/pasting/editing.

 ###Processing 2.x
 * Processing 2.x read data from the `contributions.txt` file and should only include compatible entries.
-The following command will generate the appropriate file:
+This file must be generated using the `build_listing_legacy.py` script:

 	```
-	python build_listing.py sources.conf contributions.txt 216 227
+	python build_listing_legacy.py
 	```